top of page

 To use the auto-gates, a one-time enrolment is required.
 Follow these steps to enrol:

-1. Plan a day to go over to Johor.
+1. Plan a day to go over to Johor or Kuala Lumpur.
 Within 3 days before the planned date of arrival, fill up and submit the Malaysia Digital Arrival Card (MDAC) registration form online.

 2. Bookmark the MDAC website.
 You will need to use it again.

-3. On arriving at Malaysia Immigrations at any of the above checkpoints, proceed to the manual counter for clearance and enrolling for MACS 2.0 at the same time.
-The officer-on-duty will be able to retrieve your MDAC from their computer system and automatically enrol for you.
+3. On arriving at Malaysia Immigrations at any of the above checkpoints, proceed to the manual counters for clearance and enrolling for MACS 2.0 at the same time.
+The officer-on-duty will be able to retrieve your MDAC from their computer system and automatically enrol you.

 4. After your trip, you will be able to use the auto-gates to depart from Malaysia.

-Another thing to note is that minimum validity period for Singapore passport to enter Malaysia is now 3 months instead of 6 months.
-However, it is unclear if this new rule is across the board or for using the MACS 2.0 only.
+Another thing to note is that minimum validity period for Singapore passport to enter Malaysia is 3 months, instead of 6 months, when using the MACS 2.0 only.

 bottom of page